shuftipro/Video-KYC/IOS-Implementation.md

 ## HTTP Codes

-Following is a list of HTTP codes which are generated in responses by Shufti Pro Verification API.
+Following is a list of HTTP codes generated in responses by Shufti Pro Verification API.

 HTTP code     | HTTP message         | Message        |
 --------------|----------------------| -------------- |